anders617/mdining-proto/README.md

 [![Build Status](https://travis-ci.com/anders617/mdining-proto.svg?token=cMRcZeh9VAjpBXRsmo8P&branch=master)](https://travis-ci.com/anders617/mdining-proto)

-Proto definitions for use with the [michigan-dining-api](https://github.com/anders617/michigan-dining-api) service.
+Proto definitions for use with the [michigan-dining-api](https://github.com/anders617/michigan-dining-api) service

-mdining.proto defines the grpc service for michigan-dining-api.
+The file [mdining.proto](https://github.com/anders617/mdining-proto/blob/master/proto/mdining.proto) defines the grpc service for michigan-dining-api and is the most important file for clients to use.

-The remaining files define the proto messages used by the service.
+The remaining files define the proto messages used by the service